-- More than one wireless network may appear in the list.
-These are other wireless networks that are within range of your network.
+- More than one wireless network may appear in the list. $\geq$ These are other wireless networks that are within range of your network.
 Your neighbors, for instance, may be within range of your network.
 Each wireless network has a channel associated with it.
 We recommend there be at least a five-channel difference between your network and those of your neighbors.
 Having less than a five-channel difference may result in interference with your connection.
-By default, the X6 uses channel 10.
+By default, the X7N uses channel 10.
 If you need to change this channel, you must do so using the Wireless Setup page of the Zoom Configuration Manager.
-For instructions on how to log in to the Zoom Configuration Manager, see page 12. - If you want to secure your wireless network so it won't be accessible by others, you should specify security settings.
-To learn how, see Setting Wireless Security on page 27.
-(By default, the wireless connections provided by the X6 do not have any security applied.)

-2 Test your wireless connections.
+For instructions on how to log in to the Zoom Configuration Manager, see page 13.
+After logging in, select Wireless from the left-hand menu.
+On the Wireless page you can select a new channel from the drop-down menu. - If you want to secure your wireless network so it won't be accessible by others, you should specify security settings.
+To learn how, see Setting Wireless Security on page 35.
+(By default, the wireless connections provided by the X7N do not have any security applied.) - 2 Test your wireless connections.
 From each computer or device that you set up, open your Web browser (for instance, Internet Explorer, Firefox, or Chrome) and try to connect to a familiar Web address.